Fractals from Regular Behaviours: Introduction

 Labelled transition systems are a staple of theoretical computer science, especially in the area of process algebra~\cite{Baeten2005History}, where a vast array of different notions of equivalence and axiomatization problems have been studied.
 We specifically use a syntax introduced by Milner in~\cite{Milner1984Complete} to express labelled transition systems as terms in an expression language with recursion.
 This leads us to a fragment of Milner's calculus consisting of just the terms that constitute recipes for fractal constructions.
 Using a logic of Rabinovich~\cite{Rabinovich1993Traces} for deciding trace equivalence in Milner's calculus, we obtain a complete axiomatization of fractal recipe equivalence.
+As a consequence of this completeness theorem, we are also able to show that Rabinovich's logic is complete for the specific interpretation of process terms as fractal subsets of the Cantor set.

 In his study of self-similar sets, Hutchinson also makes use of probability measures supported on self-similar sets, called \emph{invariant measures}.
 Each invariant measure is specified by a probability distribution on the set of contractions generating its support.
-In the last technical section of the paper, we adapt the construction of invariant measures to a probabilistic version of labelled transition systems called \emph{labelled Markov chains}, which allows us to give a measure-theoretic semantics to terms in a probabilistic version of Milner's specification language, the calculus introduced by Stark and Smolka~\cite{Stark2000Probabilistic}.
+In the last technical section of the paper, we adapt the construction of invariant measures to a probabilistic version of labelled transition systems called \emph{labelled Markov chains}.
+These allow us to give a measure-theoretic semantics to terms in a probabilistic version of Milner's specification language, the calculus introduced by Stark and Smolka~\cite{Stark2000Probabilistic}.
+Specifically, we interpret each probabilistic process term as a probability measure supported by a regular subfractal.
 Our measure-theoretic semantics of probabilistic process terms can be seen as a generalization of the trace measure semantics of Kerstan and K\"onig~\cite{Kerstan2013Trace}.
-We offer a sound axiomatization of equivalence under this semantics and pose completeness as an open problem.
+We offer a sound axiomatization of equivalence under this semantics and, calling on a result proved in a separate paper~\cite{cirstea_et_al2025} using other techniques, also prove completeness.
+Finally, we show that our proposed axiomatization of fractal measure equivalence is also complete for the specific interpretation of probabilistic process terms as fractal measures on the Cantor set.